 But, in the end, we had to go with Steve Young, whose nine-year run as the starting quarterback of the San Francisco 49ers produced some ridiculous statistics for that period.

 After beginning his career with the Tampa Bay Buccaneers and then sitting behind Joe Montana in San Francisco for four years, Young finally got his shot in 1991 as Montana missed the entire 1991 season and most of the ’92 campaign with an elbow injury.
 And Young certainly took advantage.

 From 1991 to his final season in 1999, Young was a seven-time Pro Bowler, a six-time All-Pro selection (three First-Team, three Second-Team), a six-time NFL passer rating leader, a five-time completion percentage leader, a four-time passing touchdowns leader, a two-time NFL MVP, and a Super Bowl champion and MVP.

 No. 9: Drew Brees

 We end our first list with the obvious choice at No. 9, Drew Brees, who played 20 NFL seasons, first with the San Diego Chargers and then the New Orleans Saints, leading the latter to a victory in Super Bowl 44, winning MVP honors.

-Just recently retired, Brees threw for 80,358 yards, currently an NFL record that will likely be broken by Tom Brady this upcoming season, and 571 touchdowns, currently second all-time behind Brady’s 581.
+Brees threw for 80,358 yards, formerly an NFL record that Tom Brady broke in 2021, and 571 touchdowns, currently second all-time behind Brady’s 624.